crossminds/cucumber-examples/README.md

-## A colleciton of handy Cucumber sample projects.
+## A collection of handy Cucumber sample projects.

+* cucumber-bom A BOM project to fix versions of dependencies.
+* cucumber-spring-simple A basic Spring and Cucumber integration project.